Installation Instructions and Set-Up

 $ git config --help

-is a prompt waiting for commands and you can press Q to exit the manual.
+near the cursor at the bottom of the screen.
+This is a prompt waiting for further commands such as Q, which you can use to exit the manual.